Three U.S. Marines Killed in Drowning Accident.

-Commodore James Alexander Logan, Commander of the United States Navy in Londonderry, Captain Loren Lee Miles of the 8th United States Army Air Force and David Grimes who was Vice-President of Philco Radio Co. were on board Cessna UC-78 Bobcat Uility Aircraft Number 42 58314 when it crashed at Carntogher, Maghera on 3rd September 1943.
+Commodore James Alexander Logan, Commander of the United States Navy in Londonderry, Captain Loren Lee Miles of the 8th United States Army Air Force and David Grimes who was Vice-President of Philco Radio Co. were on board Cessna UC-78 Bobcat Uility Aircraft Number 42 58314 (Similar to the one shown in the Public Domain picture above) when it crashed at Carntogher, Maghera on 3rd September 1943.

 All of those on board were killed.